-Speaking to journalists at the Global Education and Skills Forum in Dubai recently, Mohammed Thneibat, who is also the country’s education minister, said the world would pay a “high price” if it failed to educate refugees.
+Speaking to journalists at the Global Education and Skills Forum in Dubai today, Mohammed Thneibat, who is also the country’s education minister, said the world would pay a “high price” if it failed to educate refugees.

 “We do believe that if we leave these students for the street they will be extremists,” he said.
 “This is why we are opening all kinds of teaching school to those students, so they will not be out of schooling.

 “We are trying to educate these people for peace, not to be extremists,” he said.

 “We are introducing some ideas about tolerance, coexistence, freedom of speech and all these kind of things.
 We have to have them in our education system because the alternative is very bad.